-1.14.4 Lack of awareness as to the right for compensation
+1.14.5 Inadequate knowledge as to the right for compensation

 Most employees and employers are not aware of compensation benefits rights, which are due to them when they get injuries or contract occupational diseases.
 The Fund continues to sensitize the public to increase awareness amongst workers with regard to compensation from work-related injuries and diseases.